donatj/sqlread/README.md

 ### Precompiled Binaries

-Availible on the [Releases](https://github.com/donatj/sqlread/releases) page currently for Linux and macOS.
+Available on the [Releases](https://github.com/donatj/sqlread/releases) page currently for Linux and macOS.

 ## Example usage